MicrosoftDocs/memdocs/memdocs/intune/user-help/reset-device-company-portal-website.md

 4. A message warns you that you're about to erase all content on your device.
 Tap **Reset** to confirm.

+## Next steps

+* You can also reset a device from the Company Portal app for [Android](reset-device-company-portal-android) and [Windows](reset-device-company-portal-windows).

-Still need help?
-Contact your company support.
+* Need help?
+Contact your IT support person.
 For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).